-In 2013, the Foundation decided to honor our past and look toward our future with a new name: Tingari-Silverton Foundation.
+In the early 2010s, after over a decade in existence, the Foundation decided to honor our past and look toward our future with a new name: Tingari-Silverton Foundation.

 Tingari is an Australian Aboriginal word referring to a series of sacred and secret songlines – extensive journeys by Aboriginal men and women across the vast Australian outback.
 The group of ancestral spirit beings known as the Tingari brought law and culture to the Aboriginal peoples of the Western Desert.
 Their journeys involve important sites and activities covering a huge geographic area stretching from Pintupi country 250 kilometres west of Alice Springs, and southwest to the Great Sandy and Tanami deserts.

 The paths of the songlines are recorded in traditional songs, stories, dance, and painting.
-By singing the songs in the appropriate sequence, Indigenous Australians could navigate monumental distances, the words of the song revealing the location of landmarks, waterholes, and other natural phenomena.
-A songline can span the lands of several different language groups, different parts of the song are said to be in those different languages.
-Languages are not a barrier because the melodic contour of the song describes the nature of the land over which the song passes.
-The rhythm is what is crucial to understanding the song.
-Listening to the song of the land is the same as walking on this songline and observing the land.
+By singing the songs in a time-honored sequence, Indigenous Australians could navigate monumental distances, the words of the song revealing the location of landmarks, waterholes, and other natural phenomena.
+The melodic contour of a song – the rythm – describes the nature of the land over which the song passes.
+Listening to and singing the songs of the land is as if walking the songline and experiencing the land.
+A songline can span the lands of several different language groups.

-In Pintupi Aboriginal narratives about Tingari, they depict powerful male elders travelling in Tingari groups, typically followed by or following groups of powerful Tingari women.
-Both male and female groups were typically accompanied by male and female youth respectively, to whom the elders provided ritual education and passed on tribal law.
-Women’s narratives often revolve around the gathering of peoples together and the preparation of bush foods.
+Aboriginal narratives about Tingari depict powerful male elders travelling in groups, typically followed by or following groups of powerful Tingari women , usually accompanied by newly initiated male and female youth respectively.
+These journeys with elders – often revolving around the gathering of peoples together – facilitate education on cultural rituals and tribal law and sourcing and preparation of bush foods.
 Tingari narratives are often illustrated in Australian Aboriginal art.

 - The importance of education to survival